 Johns Hopkins is committed to promoting the full participation of all individuals with disabilities in the commencement exercises.
 Below is information pertaining to the ceremony and the accommodations made for individuals with disabilities.

 The ceremony will have designated seating areas for persons using wheelchairs.
 Seating is available for the individual with the disability and their companions on a first-come, first-served basis.
-This seating is located in the front row of the two rear seating sections in the Ralph S. O’Connor Recreation Center.
-If you need assistance finding seating, please see one of the volunteers inside the Recreation Center.
+This seating is located throughout the Shriver Hall Auditorium.
+If you need assistance finding seating, please see one of the volunteers inside the Auditorium.
 For other guests with mobility disabilities, it is strongly recommended that you arrive early to ensure you are able to find a seat that meets your needs.
-Should you need assistance, please see one of the volunteers inside the Recreation Center.
+Should you need assistance, please see one of the volunteers inside the Auditorium.